 You are not alone.
 Being in a group allows you to discover that you are not the only one having similar thoughts and feelings, and that you likely share some common ground with others.
 A group can also offer more viewpoints and resources regarding your concerns.

 In addition to the supportive benefits of group therapy, Dr. Garcia-Bravo offers a psychoeducational component to each group to help you learn new coping skills and useful tools to improve your sense of well-being.

 Please Note: We will develop a group upon request once we get 6-8 people who are interested.

 For information on fees and payment, please visit our Fees page.

 • Coping & Adjustment after Brain Injury

-This group will focus on providing emotional support and psychoeducational resources to individuals with an acquired brain injury.
+This group focuses on providing emotional support and psychoeducational resources to individuals with an acquired brain injury.
 Participants will learn coping skills for managing emotions after brain injury (such as depression, anxiety, irritability), strategies for improving communication and relationships, mindfulness and relaxation techniques, exploration of values and life direction, stress management, self-esteem, ways for improving sleep, and addressing feelings of loneliness, change and loss.
 Group members will be able to provide and receive support in a safe, nonjudgmental environment.

 • Bariatric Post-Surgery Group

 The goal of this group is to provide emotional support and cover a variety of topics aimed at increasing success after weight loss surgery.
 Participants will learn healthy coping strategies, mindfulness techniques (mindful eating), increasing self-confidence and improving self-image, managing conflict and improving relationships, managing intense emotions (such as depression, anxiety, irritability), stress management, as well as address adjustment issues and feelings of change and loss.
 Group members will be able to provide and receive support from others in a safe, nonjudgmental environment.